 The recorded spectrum is not easily understandable, and the situation is even unclear after attempting to analyze the associated excitation spectra (not shown).
 However, inspection of Fig. 6 shows that a "doublet" structure is clearly apparent in the phosphorescence spectra of ZnTBP/Ar and ZnTBP/N2.
-A similar "doublet" structure was earlier reported for ZnTBP/n-C8 by Arabei et al. [6].
-The interpretation given by the authors was as follows: due to a non correlation between $S_1$ - $S_0$ and $T_1$ - $T_0$ transition energies in the site structure, a site selective excitation in the $S_1$ - $S_0$ region can induce the phosphorescence from different sites with distinct $T_1$ - $S_0$ transition energies.
-However several questions remain unsolved still and we consider that the analysis of the phosphorescence spectra of ZnTBP in various cryogenic matrices require further study.
-Amongst these, one should clarify if an efficient intersystem transfer, as ascertained by the observed phosphorescence, is the major factor for the non-observation of stimulated emission in ZnTBP.
+A similar "doublet" structure was earlier reported for $ZnTBP/n-C_8$ by Arabei et al.6 The interpretation given by the authors was as follows: due to non-correlation between $S_1 - S_0$ and $T_1 - T_0$ transition energies in the site structure, a site selective excitation in the $S_1 - S_0$ region can induce the phosphorescence from different sites with distinct $T_1 - S_0$ transition energies.
+However several questions remain unsolved still and we consider that the phosphorescence spectra of ZnTBP in various cryogenic matrices requires further analysis.
+Amongst these, it is necessary to clarify whether or not efficient intersystem transfer, as ascertained by the observed phosphorescence, is the major factor for the non-observation of stimulated emission in ZnTBP.

-Fig. 6.
+FIG. 6.
 Phosphorescence spectra of ZnTBP/Ar and ZnTBP/N2 recorded under selective laser excitation at about 612 nm.
 The spectra were recorded at about 8 K.

-Spectral hole-burning
+C. Spectral hole-burning

-With $H_2TBP/Ar$ , persistent spectral changes could be detected under selective laser excitation at 8 K. These spectral hole-burning changes were observed when looking for stimulated emission conditions under selective excitation of one or the other site.
-At low temperature, the spectral hole-burning phenomenon is quite well known in the case of free-base porphyrins [19].
-It is then not unusual to observe it with $H_2TBP$ .
-Figure 7 shows an expanded view of the absorption spectrum corresponding to the $Q_X$ absorption band before excitation and then, after excitation of one site and then of the other one.
+With H2TBP/Ar persistent spectral changes could be detected under selective laser excitation at 8 K. These spectral hole-burning changes were observed when looking for stimulated emission conditions under selective excitation of one or the other site.
+At low temperature the spectral holeburning phenomenon is quite well known in the case of freebase porphyrins.19 It is then not unusual to observe it with H2TBP.
+Figure 7 shows an expanded view of the absorption spectrum corresponding to the Q_X absorption band before excitation and then, after excitation of one site and then of the other one.
 The inset of Fig. 7 presents a more expanded view to show the changes observed close to the band maximum.
-Typical burning times needed to observe this persistent spectral change were in the order of one hour, under a laser energy of $\sim 40~\mu J/pulse$ at 10~Hz.
+Typical burning times needed to observe this persistent spectral change were in the order of one hour for laser energy of ~40 μJ/pulse at 10 Hz.

-Fig. 7.
-Extended view of the absorption spectrum corresponding to the $Q_X$ absorption band of H2TBP/Ar at 8 K. a, b and c are the traces recorded before irradiation, after irradiation at 654.43 nm and after irradiation at 654.25 nm.
-The inset shows evidence of persistent spectral changes (hole-burning effect) between two specific sites in the $Q_X$ origin region.
+FIG. 7.
+Extended view of the absorption spectrum corresponding to the Q_X absorption band of H2TBP/Ar at 8 K. a, b and c are the traces recorded before irradiation, after irradiation at 654.43 nm and after irradiation at 654.25 nm.
+Inset: evidence of persistent spectral changes (hole-burning effective context) and the spectral changes (hole-burning effective context) and the spectral changes (hole-burning effective context).